Kinto/kinto/docs/authentication.rst

 **Reading list scope**

-The *reading list* API will eventually have to handle a dedicated OAuth scope (e.g.
+The *Reading List* API will eventually have to handle a dedicated OAuth scope (e.g.
 ``readinglist``, ``readinglist:read``, ``readinglist:write``).
-This will help users to delegate access to the readinglist to third party apps
+This will help users to delegate access to the *Reading List* to third party apps

 So far the FxA server only handles the ``profile`` scope.